Billy Riggs: Research

 He is an expert on future cities and self-driving cars and was featured in a 2018 special report in The Economist, talking about the "social equity implications around the fringes of cities."
-He has written more about autonomy and cities in a Planetizen series called Autonomous Future.
-Dr. Riggs' ReStreet app was featured by CityLab as a tool to rethink streets for autonomous vehicles.
+He has written more about autonomy and cities in a Planetizen series called Autonomous Future and heavily cited for his market expertise in autonomous technology and his research with Cruise and Waymo.
+Dr. Riggs' first startup, the ReStreet app, was featured by CityLab as a tool to rethink streets for autonomous vehicles.
 His research on street design is also of note and has received nationwide attention in that it called for conversion of multi-lane one-way streets as one part of an economic development strategy but also cautioned for a balanced approach to comprehensive economic development.

 Riggs has been quoted as wanting to design streets to create, "a more livable environment" and argued that traffic calming can have an "economic development benefit... (and) we can actually focus on livability and environmental sustainability at the same time as economic vitality."
 Urban thinker Richard Florida has featured his work on spatial inequity and walkability, stating that it "reminds us that not all urbanites have the same kind of access to walkable streets and neighborhoods."
 He was among the authors of an open letter supporting economic non-aggression for cities competing to host the Amazon.com second headquarters, along with Richard Florida, Robert Reich, Edward Glaeser, and Jeff Sachs.
 In an interview with USA Today he framed the issue as "a race to the bottom."
 He also has been vocal that while competition for jobs can jumpstart housing and transit projects, "something must be done to mitigate (the urban impacts of unmitigated tech growth)."

+Dr. Riggs has been an advocate of reducing auto-dependency with innovative transportation, which he discussed in the 2021 KQED documentary, Moving San Francisco.
+In 2023 he was featured in the San Francisco Examiner, discussing the future of transportation in cities.
+He was quote as saying "Transportation doesn’t exist unless there’s an origin and a destination... part of starting from scratch in San Francisco is bringing those destinations together.”
+He went on to state that, "Societally, we have to accept that driving is a privilege... a privilege that comes with costs in terms of emissions."